Introducing The Core Geometric System ™

 V = 1.6 × r cap 2 × 3.2 × h

-The volume of a cone can be calculated by algebraically comparing the volume of a quarter cone with equal radius and height to an octant sphere with equal radius, through a quarter cylinder.
+The volume of a cone can be calculated by algebraically comparing the volume of a vertical quadrant of a cone with equal radius and height to an octant sphere with equal radius, through a quadrant cylinder.

 V octant sphere = ( 3.2 r 2 ) 3 = ( 3.2 r 2 ) × ( 3.2 r 2 ) × ( 3.2 r 2 )

-The base of the two shapes is a quarter circle.
+The base of the two shapes is a quadrant circle.

 A base = ( 3.2 r 2 ) 2 = ( 3.2 r 2 ) × ( 3.2 r 2 )

-The slant height of the quarter unit cone is √2 × radius.
+The slant height of the quadrant cone is √2 × radius.

-The volume of a quarter cylinder with the same base, and height equal to the slant height of the cone is a simple multiplication.
+The volume of a quadrant cylinder with the same base, and height equal to the slant height of the cone is a simple multiplication.

 ( 3.2 r 2 ) 2 × 2 r

-The slant shape has a triangular vertical cross section.
+The slant form has a triangular vertical cross-section.

-The area of a cone's vertical cross section is the half of a cylinder's with equal base and height.
+The area of a cone's vertical middle cross-section is the half of a cylinder's with equal base and height.

-The intermediate of the areas of the horizontal cross section slices of a cone is the half of a cylinder’s.
+The mean of the areas of the horizontal cross-sectional slices of a cone is the half of a cylinder’s.

 V quarter cone = ( 3.2 r 2 ) 2 × Height × 2 4